-The biggest surprise for a lot of people is that to photograph the Andromeda galaxy, you don’t need to have a telescope!
+The biggest surprise for a lot of people is you don’t need to have a telescope to photograph the Andromeda galaxy!
 Of course, if you have a small refractor scope, you can use it, the final picture resolution will be higher.
 But to reveal some details of Andromeda, the only piece of optics you need is a telephoto lens!